 How to draw lewis structure for CF4 (Carbon tetrafluoride)

-CF4 lewis structure contains one carbon and four fluorine atom, carbon is in the center, and all fluorine atoms surrounding it.
-No lone pair present on the central atom of the CF4 lewis dot structure but 3 lone pairs present on each outer atom.
+CF4 lewis structure contains one carbon and four fluorine atom, carbon is in the center, and all fluorine atoms surround it.
+No lone pair is present on the central atom of the CF4 lewis dot structure but 3 lone pairs are present on each outer atom.

 The lewis diagram of CF4 is very similar to CCl4.
-Let’s see step by step how to draw this in a very simple way with all explanations.
+Let’s see step by step how to draw its Lewis structure with all explanations.

 Follow some steps for drawing the lewis dot structure of CF4